 Matsuzaki received her graduate degree in sports psychology from Boston University in 1997.
 In 2004, she authored the book “Tennis Fundamentals”.
 Part of Human Kinetics’ Sports Fundamentals series, “Tennis Fundamentals” teaches the basic skills and tactics to help readers participate in the sport quickly.

-Mason Astley is in his second season on the MIT women's tennis staff in 2012-13.
+Mason Astley will be in his third season on the MIT women’s tennis staff in 2013-14.
 He came to the Engineers from Emerson College, where he was the men's and women's head tennis coach for three years.